vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ### In scope

-- User shall be able to user the same kind of executable to load/decrypt secrets for Vector.
+- User shall be able to use the same kind of executable to load/decrypt secrets for Vector.
 - This new feature will have a deterministic behaviour when used in conjunction with templates.
 - Situations like topology reload and load/decryption failure will be accounted for.